 Join now to get the Bump to Birth course for ONLY $347 CAD/$297 USD!

-(Includes ongoing course access plus support and monthly Live Q&A sessions with creator of Bump to Birth, Anita Lambert, perinatal pelvic health physiotherapist in the private members only Facebook Group during your pregnancy and early postpartum recovery)
+(Includes monthly Live Q&A sessions with creator of Bump to Birth, Anita Lambert, perinatal pelvic health physiotherapist in the private members only Facebook Group during your pregnancy and early postpartum recovery)

 Get started now!

 Anita Lambert, PT, MSc (PT), BKin (Hon), NCPT

 Hi, I'm Anita Lambert the creator of the Bump to Birth course, owner of Holistic Health Physiotherapy and co-host of the To Birth & Beyond podcast.
 I'm a mom of two, a pelvic health and orthopaedic physiotherapist with a focus on prenatal and postpartum care and am one of the select few physiotherapists in Canada to complete advanced labour doula training which blends orthopaedic physiotherapy expertise and birth doula support.